University of Gujrat: Pakistan's Longest Transport System

+Grading System

+The University of Gujrat (UOG) uses an absolute grading system with a fixed range.
+The grading table is:

 Recognized university

 University of Gujrat is a recognized university by the Higher Education Commission of Pakistan and Pakistan Engineering Council.
 Among the 58 recognized Punjab higher-education institutions, it ranks at number 9 among the 'Top Universities in Punjab' in 2021.
 It ranks at number 24 among all over Pakistan.